Rio de Janeiro is an energetic city where socializing, dancing and listening to live music are a way of life.

 Today, Beco das Garrafas is home to two intimate venues, Bottles Bar and Little Club, both keeping the bossa spirit alive with live performances.

-See what’s on - and if you see Flávia Dantas is performing, don’t miss it.
+See what’s on - and if you see that Flávia Dantas is performing, don’t miss it.
 She sounds just like the traditional bossa nova records.

 🎶 If you want to learn more about the history of bossa nova and walk the same streets the "Girl from Ipanema" did, check out this Bossa Nova tour with a local musician.3.
 Best for jazz: Blue Note